lovc21/dotfiles-razor/README.md

-# My dotfiles (using Ansible and Chezmoi, maybe Nix Home Manager in the future)
+# Dotfiles and programs I use on my PC

 Here, you can find my entire configuration and setup.

+## Goal

+The goal with my dotfiles is to just run one command and have a new system up and running with no manual setup.

-To get started, run this command in your terminal:
+## Run this command to bootstrap your setup

 ### Ubuntu